-- Abide by ethical standards developed by the appropriate professional associations, this County and Agency, for Peer Counselors.
+- Abide by ethical standards developed by the appropriate professional associations, this County and Agency, for counselor, social workers or psychologists.
 Although not inclusive these standards require you to respect clients, maintain client boundaries and confidentiality.

 - Maintain professional credentials required for the service being provided.
 Including CEU credits as needed to maintain credentials.

-- Complete all training required by the WAC and RCW’s within the required time frames, to include approved WISe trainings, Peer Counselor, CANs certification and other agency approved trainings for professional development; provide training to staff as requested.
+- Complete all training required by the WAC and RCW’s within the required time frames.

 - Be familiar with and follow the laws of the State of Washington and the Federal government as they pertain to mental health practice.